zhouer/fmd/README.md

 fmd --title "meeting notes"
 fmd -T "project.*2025"       # Regex supported

+# Find by author
+fmd --author "John"
+fmd -a "Jane" -a "Bob"       # OR logic: Jane OR Bob

 # Find by filename
 fmd --name "2025-01"         # Files with "2025-01" in name
 fmd -i -n readme             # Case-insensitive